 - Analytics i.e. make sure google analytics is installed, enable site search,

-- Website Browser Testing i.e. check all forms on site and make sure they are working properly, cross browser testing, make sure all social accounts are working, plan a phase 2.
+- Website Browser Testing i.e. check all forms on site and make sure they are working properly, cross-browser testing, make sure all social accounts are working, plan a phase 2.

 Once the website is complete the next big challenge is getting your website found (if this is a new domain).

 For instance, Is the website optimized with the proper keywords?
 Is the website using the proper title tags and H1 tags?
 Does the website have the proper visuals?
-These are standard for proper SEO features.
+These are standards for proper SEO features.

 Navigation through a website is also very important.

 If people can’t scroll the site properly you will end up with a high bounce rate.
 Navigations are meant to give the user an enhanced experience and flow through the site at ease.
-The website should be easier for anybody who comes across the site, whether it be mobile, pc, mac.
+The website should be easier for anybody who comes across the site, whether it be mobile, pc, or mac.

 Driving traffic to your site is another challenge that we face when developing a new website.